-Edgar Allan Poe knew what he was doing when he used the raven instead of some other bird to croak out “nevermore” in his famous poem.
-The raven has long been associated with death and dark omens, but the real bird is somewhat of a mystery.
-Unlike its smaller cousin the crow, not a lot has been written about this remarkable bird.
+Edgar Allan Poe knew what he was doing when he used the raven instead of some other bird to croak “nevermore” in his famous poem.
+The raven has long been associated with death and dark omens, but the real bird is much more multifaceted.
 Here are 10 fascinating facts about ravens.

 2. Ravens can imitate human speech.

-3. Europeans often saw ravens as evil in disguise.
+3. In the past, some European cultures viewed ravens as evil in disguise.

 Cultures from Tibet to Greece have seen the raven as a messenger for the gods.
 Celtic goddesses of warfare often took the form of ravens during battles.
-The Viking god, Odin, had two ravens, Hugin (thought) and Munin (memory), which flew around the world every day and reported back to Odin every night about what they saw.
-The Chinese said ravens caused bad weather in the forests to warn people that the gods were going to pass by.
-And some Native American tribes worshipped the raven as a deity in and of itself.
-Called simply Raven, he is described as a sly trickster who is involved in the creation of the world.
+The Viking god, Odin, had two ravens named Hugin (“thought”) and Munin (“memory”), which flew around the world every day and reported back to Odin every night about what they saw.
+Chinese myths said ravens caused bad weather in the forests to warn people that the gods were going to pass by.
+And many Native American peoples consider the raven a sly trickster who was involved in the creation of the world.

 6. Ravens do weird things with ants.

 They lie in anthills and roll around so the ants swarm on them, or they chew the ants up and rub their guts on their feathers.
-The scientific name for this is called “anting.”
-Songbirds, crows, and jays do it too.
-The behavior is not well understood; theories range from the ants acting as an insecticide and fungicide for the bird to ant secretion soothing a molting bird’s skin to the whole performance being a mild addiction.
+The scientific name for this is “anting.”
+Some songbirds, crows, and jays do it too.
+The behavior is not well understood.
+Theories about its purpose range from the ants acting as an insecticide and fungicide for the bird, to ant secretions soothing a molting bird’s skin, to the whole performance being a mild addiction.
 One thing seems clear, though: anting feels great if you’re a bird.

 7. Ravens use “hand” gestures.